harnerdesigns/jackharner-gatsby/content/portfolio/white-label/index.md

 * Accessibility (A11y) audits & fixes
 * **And so much more!**

-## Automating BigCommerce Theme Deployment

-It all started when they found my blog post "[BigCommerce Stencil CI/CD with GitHub Actions](/blog/bigcommerce-stencil-ci-cd-with-github-actions/)".
-They wanted to automate the deployment process for their clients, and decided to enlist my help getting that all set up.
-With my help, we've improved the GitHub Actions workflow and implemented it for over a dozen clients.

-The deploy workflows allows us to easily track all the code changes through GitHub, update live themes right away, deploy to staging stores for review, update theme titles, and more.

 ## Need An Extra Set of Hands for Your Agency?